-I'm a user experience designer, a researcher who studies the use of technology, and a photographer.
+I'm a user experience designer, an ethnographer who studies the use of technology, and a photographer.
 I have designed a wide range of consumer applications, and most of my research has been on the use of mobile devices and technology that helps people communicate and collaborate.
 Recently I have been looking at ways technology can be used to improve services, such as urban parking and healthcare.
 I also have experience managing design and engineering teams.
 I co-authored a book on user interface design called Designing From Both Sides of the Screen, which describes the process of building usable technology from start to finish, with a focus on the collaborative process between designers and engineers.

 Although I only recently realized it, I've been designing the world around me for most of my life.
 When we remodeled our house, I designed the floor plan and selected all the interior materials to create a functional and welcoming space.
 I designed the wood coffee table and entry table that my husband and I built.
 As a photographer, I design images with my camera, and I also composite together multiple photos and graphics to create new images.
 I've designed my own knitted sweaters, and I recently started designing and sewing quilts.
 Even when I can't implement my designs, I find myself mentally revising the design of everything around me store checkout procedures, board games, parking lots, you name it.

-I'm currently a technology researcher and designer at Palo Alto Reasearch Center (PARC), where I have been conducting ethnographic studies of a range of activities including the use of mobile devices, parking, and nursing and then designing solutions to the key problems that emerge from our observations.
+I'm currently a principal scientist at Palo Alto Reasearch Center (PARC), where I have been conducting ethnographic studies of a range of activities including the use of mobile devices, parking, and nursing and then designing solutions to the key problems that emerge from our observations.
 Before joining PARC, I was a freelance user experience design consultant for several years, working on a range of products for such companies as Intuit, Oracle, Sigaba, and PARC.
 Prior to that, I worked at AT&T Labs as a Technology Design Leader, leading a small team that built and studied the use of innovative applications to support lightweight communication and awareness among distributed groups.
 Before AT&T, I was a director at Excite, responsible for the design and production of Excite's web pages and particularly its commerce section.

 I began my management career at a startup called Electric Communities (EC) that was building a virtual world to support social interaction and commerce.
 After designing the virtual world's user interface, I moved into management and, through the magic of startups, wound up co-running the engineering department.
 Before EC, I spent over six years at Sun Microsystems designing and studying the use of media-based collaboration tools and desktop productivity tools.
 My formal training is in experimental psychology.
 I even have a PhD in psycholinguistics from Stanford, but that was in my wild and crazy years.